ThunderCatsJS/thundercats/README.md

 * A store is an [RxJS Observable](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/observable.md) that a view layer can listen to for state
 * An action is a function and an [RxJS Observable](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/observable.md)
 * A store subscribes to an action and updates its state accordingly.
-* actions dispatch themselves so no need for a central dispatcher.
+* Actions dispatch themselves so no need for a central dispatcher.

 Check out our documentation (a work in progress) over at http://r3dm.github.io/thundercats